Kingdom of Lithuania (1918): Candidates

 An idea was advanced to create a constitutional monarchy and invite a candidate who would fight to preserve Lithuanian independence.
 The Presidium of the Council of Lithuania voted confidentially on 4 June 1918, to establish a hereditary monarchy and to invite Duke Wilhelm of Urach.
-Duke William was suggested by Matthias Erzberger, who had worked with Lithuanians in Switzerland.
+The Duke was suggested by Matthias Erzberger, who had worked with Lithuanians in Switzerland.
 His candidacy had been discussed at least since March 1918.
-Duke William seemed to be a perfect candidate as he was a Catholic, was not in line of succession to the Kingdom of Württemberg due to his grandfather's morganatic marriage, was not closely related to the House of Hohenzollern, and had no ties to Poland.
-Due to obstacles posed by the German military, the Lithuanian delegation to see Duke William in Freiburg im Breisgau was delayed until 1 July.
-Duke William and his oldest son (as heir apparent) accepted the offer without conditions.
+Duke Wilhelm seemed to be a perfect candidate as he was a Catholic, was not in line of succession to the Kingdom of Württemberg due to his grandfather's morganatic marriage, was not closely related to the House of Hohenzollern, and had no ties to Poland.
+Due to obstacles posed by the German military, the Lithuanian delegation to see Duke Wilhelm in Freiburg im Breisgau was delayed until 1 July.
+Duke Wilhelm and his oldest son (as heir apparent) accepted the offer without conditions.
 On 11 July the Council of Lithuania voted (13 for, 5 against, and 2 abstentions) to officially establish the monarchy.
-On 12 August the Council sent a formal invitation to Duke William to become King Mindaugas II of Lithuania.
+On 12 August the Council sent a formal invitation to Duke Wilhelm to become King Mindaugas II of Lithuania.

 Conditions

-Duke William was presented with a twelve-point proposal which resembled medieval pacta conventa.
+Duke Wilhelm was presented with a twelve-point proposal which resembled the medieval pacta conventa.
 The monarch had the executive power to appoint ministers, sign legislation into law, and initiate legislation in the parliament.
 The ministers were to be selected from among the Lithuanians and were to ultimately report to the parliament.
 The King was to abide by the Constitution, protect the independence and territorial integrity of Lithuania, and preserve religious tolerance.
 Without parliamentary approval, he could not become ruler of another state.
 The Lithuanian language was to be used as the official state and court language, with a special provision to limit and eventually exclude all foreigners from the royal court.
 The monarch and his family were obligated to reside in Lithuania, spending no more than 2 months a year abroad.
 His children were to be educated and raised in Lithuania.
 In essence, the Lithuanians imposed "elective ethnicity."
-There were reports that Duke William began learning the Lithuanian language and reading about Lithuanian history and customs, but he never visited Lithuania.
+There were reports that Duke Wilhelm began learning the Lithuanian language and reading about Lithuanian history and customs, but he never visited Lithuania.

 Some authors called these conditions a constitution, but that is not accurate.
 Lithuanian law scholar Michał Pius Römer has called it an "embryo of a constitution"; these conditions were a very basic and temporary framework that would have developed into a constitution, had not the monarchy been abolished.
 A project for a full constitution was later found in German archives, but it was never discussed by the Council of Lithuania and remained just a draft.